rui-r-duan/blog/_posts/2017-11-28-total-order.markdown

 {% highlight java %}
 if (result == expectedResult)
 {% endhighlight %}
 then it is unlikely that the comparison will be true.
 If the comparison is true then it is probably unstable.
-See [Comparing floating point numbers](http://www.cygnus-software.com/papers/comparingfloats/Comparing%20floating%20point%20numbers.htm) for a thourough discussion.
+See [Comparing Floating Point Numbers](https://randomascii.wordpress.com/2012/02/25/comparing-floating-point-numbers-2012-edition/) for a thourough discussion.

 Thus we usualy see some code, especially the code written in C langauge, using comparing with epsilon, like this:
 {% highlight java %}